Miygteet/eaglercraft/README.md

+# How to download without restrictions
+This requires a video go to index.html/landing page on the website

 # This repository will be deleted imminently

 ### Create a fresh fork ASAP to preserve it, you MUST fork a 100% fresh copy in order for the repository to be considered genuine